 Fortunately, it's not contagious.
-It's autoimmune, occurring when the immune system for some reason attacks the cells of the oral mucous membranes.
+It's autoimmune, occurring when the immune system, for some reason, attacks the cells of the oral mucous membranes.
 The actual cause is unknown, but it appears that certain white blood cells are activated in this condition.
 It can develop in anyone, but middle-aged women seem more prone to it.
 Genetics may also be at play here, but further research is still needed.
-It's also possible that the disorder is triggered by infection, allergens, mouth injury, medication, and even stress, but further studies need to confirm this.
+It's also possible that the disorder is triggered by infection, allergens, mouth injury, medication, or even stress, but further studies need to confirm this.

-All these could prove to be debilitating, but especially in severe cases wherein significant pain is present.
-Possible complications include nutritional deficiency, weight loss, mental strife, scarring from lesions that eroded, secondary infections, and oral cancer.
+All these could prove to be debilitating, especially in severe cases where significant pain is present.
+Possible complications include nutritional deficiency, weight loss, mental strife, scarring from lesions that erode, secondary infections, and oral cancer.

 There's no cure since it's a chronic condition, so treatment is basically about managing the symptoms, such as healing lesions and reducing pain and discomfort.
 The following are some of the most recommended remedies for addressing the symptoms:

 Considering that oral lichen planus is an autoimmune condition, sufferers may also be prescribed medication that directly deals with the body's immune response.
-It generally comes in the form of topical calcineurin inhibitors, which are typically used for preventing the rejection of organ transplants.
-While these have shown to be effective against oral lichen planus, they do have an FDA warning about their association with cancer.
+It generally comes in the form of topical calcineurin inhibitors, which are typically used to prevent the rejection of organ transplants.
+While these have been shown to be effective against oral lichen planus, they do have an FDA warning about their association with cancer.

 Of course, when a trigger for oral lichen planus is pinpointed, it can be directly addressed, and the condition may be more efficiently treated.
 For instance, if an allergen is the trigger, exposure to it can be avoided.
 Or if stress is the culprit, stress management techniques can be applied.